 When you have deadlines, you’re in a rush, or simply stressed from the day-to-day goings-on in your household, the last thing you’re going to be thinking about is how you’re going to intentionally make a cup of coffee.
 Instead, you’re going to be mixing up some instant and running out the door.

-If you’re feeling that statement then we advise planning for slow mornings when your days are quiet.
+If you’re feeling that statement then I advise planning for slow mornings when your days are quiet.
 This could be after a big project launch, when your kids are away on a school trip, or simply a lazy Sunday.

 Why plan for slow mornings?